wjhopper/PBS-R-Manual/statistics.md

 ##  635.8735  595.9955
 ```

 The p-value is approximately .00002, so we can reject the null hypothesis that male and female students report essentially the same quantitative SAT scores.
-Instead, the mean score for males appears to be significantly higher.
+Instead, the mean score for males appears to be higher.

 Note that the default value for the `paired` argument is `FALSE`, so running the above call with the `paired` argument omitted would produce the same result.
 However, you might want to encourage students to always specify the argument for a t-test with two samples so that they can be sure they are running the intended test.